Internship and Volunteer Opportunities

-You are required to have an overall GPA of 3.0 and a GPA of 3.5 in psychology courses in all sites except for Emmaus Community of Pittsburgh and FOCUS Pittsburgh.
+For all sites, except Emmaus Community of Pittsburgh and FOCUS Pittsburgh, you are required to have an overall GPA of 3.0 and a GPA of 3.5 in psychology courses.
 You are also required to be a Psychology major with at least 12 credits completed in psychology.

 Exact offerings will vary by semester, but here are more details about sites where we typically place students:

 The Arsenal Practicum is held on Mondays and Wednesdays from 8:30 a.m. to 12:00 p.m.
 There is a class limit of 4 students.
 In this program, students learn about normal children by observing preschool children.
 In addition, they observe the teaching techniques used with normal children and learn about intervention strategies.
 Teachers meet with students to discuss various materials.
 Lectures are presented and teachers meet with students for discussion.

 The practicum at the UPMC-Shadyside Hospital Elder Life Program is an innovative program designed to improve the hospital experience of older patients by exploring their past and current experiences, interest/values, and physical and psychological challenges.
 The practicum is 8 hours per week for the academic semester, often done in two 4-hour shifts.
 Orientation meetings for this practicum will take place prior to the start of the semester.

 Emmaus Community of Pittsburgh